-Our interpretation of ecosomatics (since this is a relatively new term) is any set of practices that weave together somatics and ecology (in this case deep ecology) which are fields of study and practice that have lineages rooted in indigenous knowledge systems.
-It is for this reason that ecosomatics must itself embody decolonial praxis at its core.
+Our current working interpretation of eco-somatics is any set of practices that weave together somatics and the spectrum of ecologies (in this case we'll focus on deep ecology) which are fields of study and practice that have lineages rooted in indigenous knowledge systems.
+It is for this reason that eco-somatics must itself embody decolonial praxis at its core.
 See below for more on decolonizing / unsettling ecosomatics.
-Before we dive deeper into ecosomatics, let's first unpack the two fields: deep ecology and somatics.
+Before we dive deeper into eco-somatics, let's first unpack the two fields beginning with a breakdown of their etymological roots.

 Deep Ecology as a movement and a philosophy emerged in the latter half of the 20th century (1960s/70s) in response to the shallow environmentalism of the time which emphasized technological innovations as the solution to addressing industrial systems impact on the planet.
 Deep ecology as a social and political movement refers to a “broad ecocentric grassroots effort, as contrasted with an anthropocentric, technocratic approach, to achieve an ecologically balanced future.”
 As an ecological philosophy, deep ecology is premised on the idea of “Self-realization achieved through wider identification with one’s ecological context.”

 Autumn Spanne summarizes Deep Ecology into two main ideas in their article, What Is Deep Ecology?
 Philosophy, Principles, and Criticism: